 Occupational Safety and Health

 Based on the “Occupational Safety and Health Act” and other related laws and regulations, SYSTEX has formulated the “Safety and Health Work Rules”, which applies to workers in SYSTEX and its affiliates and non-employees, including security guards, cleaning workers and electrical & mechanical workers.
 SYSTEX also set up an “Occupational Safety and Health Committee”, attended by OHS managers and the supervisors, BU heads and labor representatives, to discuss OHS-related issues in order to maintain workplace safety.
-In 2022, SYSTEX continuously conducts audits and maintains the validity of ISO 45001.
+In 2024, SYSTEX headquarters passed the ISO 45001 recertification audit and will continue to maintain its validty.
+(Valid period: 2021/12/22-2024/12/21)

 Workplace Safety